Boccca2014/CodeGra.de/docs/user/management.rst

 Course Management
 -------------------
+On the first tab of the course management page, *General*, you can change the name of the course.
+The name should be at least one character.
+As the name of LTI courses is copied from the LMS, the name of LTI courses cannot be changed within CodeGrade.
+On this tab you can also archive a course.
+Archiving a course will hide it for students (or more precisely all users that do not have the "See archived courses" permission), and will sort it below all non archived courses.
+You can still import data from archived courses.
+Archiving can be reversed without data loss.

-The first tab of the course management page, *Members*, displays a list of all users (students, teachers and other roles) that are *enrolled* in the course.
+The second tab of the course management page, *Members*, displays a list of all users (students, teachers and other roles) that are *enrolled* in the course.
 The role of users can be changed here and new users can be added to the course.